Easy Smoked Salmon Dry Brine Recipe for Perfect Results

 How do I properly apply the dry brine to the salmon?

 Begin by patting the salmon fillets dry with paper towels.
 Evenly distribute the dry brine mixture over the entire surface of the salmon, making sure to cover all sides.
 Gently press the brine into the flesh to help it adhere.
-Place the brined salmon on a parchment-lined baking sheet and refrigerate uncovered for the recommended brining time.
+Place the brined salmon on a parchment-lined baking sheet and refrigerate for the recommended brining time.

 How long should I brine the salmon for the best results?